External Displays

 Open Display Settings

 System SettingsOpen system settings and then click Displays.
 The interface will appear as shown when no external displays are attached.
+Use this a your preferred interface for setting your display configuration.
+This overlaps with the Nvidia tool which is discussed next.

 Attach Displays